Actor (1960 - present)

 In 2013 the actor received the Queen Sofia Spanish Institute Gold Medal for his philanthropic works.

-He starred with her in Two Much (1996), and when the news of their romance broke back in Spain (she was married to Don Johnson at the time), the front covers were filled with telephoto shots of the couple jumping in the Pacific surf of California.
+He starred with Melanie Griffith in Two Much (1996), and when the news of their romance broke back in Spain (she was married to Don Johnson at the time), the front covers were filled with telephoto shots of the couple jumping in the Californian Pacific surf.

 By the time Banderas brought his new paramour back to Malaga for Christmas 1995, his life had changed forever: 50 paparazzi camped outside his rented holiday villa in Marbella.
 The couple were forced to move to a more secluded property in Benahavís.
 The following visit was no better, but Antonio was busy practising his swordsmanship in the garden of a frontline property next to the Puente Romano hotel in Marbella, in preparation for the lead role in The Mask of Zorro.
 The actor moved to his brother’s apartment in Benalmadena Marina, and an evening visit to the Teatro Cervantes turned in to a 30-car convoy.

 The couple were married in London in May 1996, after Banderas had divorced his Spanish wife Ana Leza, and Griffith from Don Johnson.

 In September 1996, Melanie gave birth to their daughter Stella Carmen in the public Hospital Costa del Sol in Marbella.
 The administration proudly pointed out that she received no special treatment.
 The paparazzi had missed their hospital dash since the couple had reportedly climbed a ladder over a wall and away through a neighbour’s back gate.